-(3) The Homeward purchase price allocation has been revised to include a \$34.6 million income tax liability, with an offsetting increase to goodwill.

-(4) See Note 16 - Other Liabilities for additional information.
+- (4) The Homeward purchase price allocation has been revised to include a \$34.6 million income tax liability, with an offsetting increase to goodwill. - (5) See Note 16 Other Liabilities for additional information.

-Because the measurement period is still open for the ResCap Acquisition, we expect that certain fair value estimates will change once we receive all information necessary to make a final fair value assessment.
-As disclosed above, we completed additional settlements in January and February 2014 requiring revisions to the purchase price allocation to include the resulting adjustments to MSRs, advances and goodwill.
-Any measurement period adjustments that we identify and determine to be material will be applied retrospectively to the period of acquisition, and depending on the nature of the adjustments, other periods subsequent to the period of acquisition could also be affected.
+As disclosed above, we completed additional settlements related to the ResCap Acquisition in January and February 2014 requiring revisions to the purchase price allocation to include the resulting adjustments to MSRs, advances and goodwill.
 As of December 31, 2013, we have adjusted the initial purchase price and purchase price allocations related to the Homeward and ResCap Acquisitions as indicated in the table above.
 These measurement period adjustments were applied retrospectively to the period of acquisition.
 None of the adjustments had a material impact on earnings.
+See Note 1A - Restatement and Revision of Previously Issued Consolidated Financial Statements.